 The next figure, St Kyriaki, is a case in point as her eyes are wonderfully intact:

-The warrior saints George and Dimitrios on horseback follow.
-I like the way the horses are depicted and how they are differentiated, not just by colour but also by the details in their bridles, saddles, position of their heads and even the binding round the tail of St George’s horse.
-St George’s cloak billows behind him as often in his dragon slaying icons.
+The warrior saints Dimitrios and George on horseback follow.
+I like the way the horses are depicted and how they are differentiated, not just by colour but also by the details in their bridles, saddles, position of their heads and even the binding round the tail of St Dimitrios’s horse.
+St Dimitrios’s cloak billows out behind him giving a sense of movement to the figures.

 Then on the right hand aside closest to the iconostasis is a beautiful Pantokrator:

-followed by an Archangel (Gabriel?) holding the staff of an Imperial messenger:
+followed by a depiction of Archangel Michael holding the staff of an Imperial messenger:

 Finally on the lower right hand tier are Constantine and Helena with the True Cross (fragments of which Helena brought back from her pilgrimage to the Holy Land):

-On the left in the sanctuary is another depiction of the Mother of God:
+On the left in the sanctuary is another depiction of the Mother of God featuring the Annunciation:

 and behind the icon screen on the right are two bishops (left and centre) that I don’t recognise with Aghios Titos (follower of St Paul and patron saint of Crete):

-Behind the altar are the traditional depictions of the hierarchs (Aghios Vasilios, Aghios Ioannis Chrysostomos, Aghios Grigorios the Theologian and Aghios Nikolaos):
+Behind the altar are the traditional depictions of the hierarchs (Aghios Nikolaos, Aghios Ioannis Chrysostomos, Aghios Vasilios and Aghios Grigorios the Theologian) concelebrating the Eucharist:

-On the lower tier to the left hand side of the altar is an unidentified saint:
+On the lower tier to the left hand side of the altar is Aghios Stefanos, swinging a thurible:

-On the right hand side of the altar is another unidentified saint holding in his left hand what looks like a helmet (or perhaps a building?) on a purple cloth as an offering, and in his right hand an object that looks like an inverted whip with 3 tails (perhaps an instrument of his martyrdom).
+On the right hand side of the altar is the diaconicon, the place where vestments and books were kept and the clergy washed their hands before services.
+Often in this location, as here, there is a fresco depicting St Romanos, swinging a thurible in his right hand and holding a miniature church in his left hand on a purple cloth as an offering.
 Giorgos, our guide, thinks this is evidence that the painter, Pagomenos, was trained in Byzantium as this saint is particularly associated with Byzantium and had a church dedicated to him there.
-Perhaps this church is the object the saint is offering in his left hand.

-In a tympanum above the altar is a fresco of the Mother of God “More Spacious than the Heavens” (Theotokos-Platytera) with a small figure of Christ in her chest entitled ‘Loving Kindness’:
+In a tympanum above the altar is a fresco of the Mother of God ‘Eleousa‘ (the Panagia of Grace) with a small figure of Christ in her chest entitled ‘Loving Kindness’:

 And above that are two depictions of Christ (the top one being a superbly painted mandelion, the image of Christ imprinted on a cloth as he wiped his face on the way to crucifixion).
 On either side of these two are Joachim and Anna, the parents of the Mother of God.